Syro: Recording

 The album was recorded in six different studios, including James's studio in Scotland, which he spent three years building and which was completed in 2006.
 One audio engineer spent three months with James, helping him wire together patch panels before the engineer "realised he was doing it all wrong and had to start again".
 Describing the overall process as "brutal", James referred to the in-studio technical issues as the catalyst for writing new music that would be featured on Syro.
 James used various audio setups when composing Syro's material.
 Rearranging equipment allowed him to explore more writing possibilities; he said "that will achieve some sort of purpose, so the way I've wired it together becomes the track in itself."
 James also explained that when composing the "logical thing to do is not change anything and just do another one using the same set of sounds", but during Syro's recording sessions he would often "get bored and swap things out".
 All 12 tracks were written by James in-studio.

-According to James, the tracks were written over an extended period; Syro features both archived and more recent compositions, with the album's oldest track around "six or seven years old".
+According to James, the tracks were written over an extended period; Syro features both archived and more recent compositions, with the album's oldest track having been around "six or seven years old" at the time of release.
 A total of 138 pieces of equipment were used on Syro, including synthesisers, samplers, sequencers, processing units, MIDI interfaces, drum machines, vocoders, graphic equalisers and mixing desks.
 Among the brands James used were Yamaha, SSL, Sennheiser, Boss, Roland, Korg and AKG.
 Several pieces of equipment were further modified by James himself.
 In addition to instrumentation, Syro features several vocal tracks.
 Among them are edited "unintelligible" tracks of James, his wife Anastasia Rybina and his two sons, as well as both his mother and father, who appear on "XMAS_EVET10 [120]".
 He recorded several additional "poppy" vocals of his parents—none of which were used on Syro—and stored "entire sample packs of their voices" during the process.